-This MWDS is a proposed revision of the 2012 Standard (EL-V1M5-2012).
+This VDS is a proposed revision of the 2012 Standard (EL-V1M5-2012).
 It has been prepared by the Microbiology Expert Committee.
-It will be presented to the membership and the public for discussion and input on 12-22-14 at 1:00pm Eastern by Webinar.
-Invitations to this presentation can be requested by contacting Ilona Taunton (Ilona.taunton@nelacinstitute.org).
-A track changes version of this standard can be obtained by contacting Ilona.
+A version with track changes turned on is available from Ilona Taunton by request (Ilona.taunton@nelac-institute.org).